 The PECARN (Paediatric Emergency Care Applied Research Network) traumatic brain injury algorithm is a clinical decision rule that aims to identify children at very low risk of clinically important traumatic brain injury (ci-TBI) 1.
 This validated paediatric algorithm predicts likelihood of the a...

 Bucket handle fractures of the pelvis are a result of anteroposterior compression energy vectors.
-It is described as a vertically-orientated fractures through the superior and inferior pubic rami on one side with contralateral sacro-iliac joint disruption/dislocation 1, 2.
+It is described as a vertically-orientated fracture through ipsilateral superior and inferior pubic rami with contralateral sacroiliac joint disruption/dislocation 1, 2.

 Pelvic fractures can be simple or complex and can involve any part of the bony pelvis.
 Pelvic fractures can be fatal, and an unstable pelvis requires immediate management.